Common Career Mistakes and How to Avoid Them

 Key Takeaways

-- Failing to set achievable goals will hinder the progress.
+- If you don’t set achievable goals, it will impede the progress.

-- Reduce stress by practicing techniques for managing time and learning how to delegate work that is not your favorite.
+- Reduce stress by implementing techniques for managing time and learning to delegate unpopular tasks.

 Not Establishing Goals